-Increasing or decreasing air pressure causes the magnet assembly to move up or down or the rotary shaft to turn clockwise or counterclockwise.
-The Setup Wizard asks if it can move the valve to determine travel.
+Increasing or decreasing air pressure causes the shaft to rotate clockwise or counterclockwise.
+Device Setup asks if it can move the valve to determine travel.

 Tuning

 The adjustment of control terms or parameter values to produce a desired control effect.